Florieta/RentACar_Angular/README.md

 Username: Renter
 Password: User123!

-Role: Renters can browse cars available for rent, make bookings, and manage their personal details.
+Role: Renters can browse cars available for rent, make bookings, view their onw bookings and manage their personal details.

 Features:
 Search and filter cars by name, category, and other attributes.
 View detailed information about each car.
 Book cars they are interested in.
 View and manage their bookings.
+Cancel their own bookings if the start date is before today.
 Edit their profile information.
 Logout.